 After a few days in Honolulu, you start getting tired and want to relieve stress in a relaxed atmosphere in the north of the island.
 It is there that rich Americans and Europeans live.
 Some houses there cost more than 10 million dollars.
 The largest waves of Hawaiian islands can be found exactly in these parts.
 Houses are dangerously close to the ocean – across the road.
 The very first small tsunami will cover them with ease.

 To get to the north, you can drive around the island around the perimeter through several viewing platforms with astounding views of the mountains and ocean.
-You will get to the small town of Kailua where President Barack Obama lived and worked when he was young.
+You will get to the small town of Kailua where Barack Obama lived and worked when he was young.
 One of the US military bases is located nearby in the Kaneohe Bay.

 The higher to the north, the more humid the air becomes.
 And the mountains surround the route more closely.
-In the town of Laye.
-There is a place where everyone comes to jump from a cliff into the ocean.
+In the town of Laye, there is a place where everyone comes to jump from a cliff into the ocean.
 There are quite a few such places on the Hawaiian Islands.
 Jumping off a cliff is one of the favorite activities of tourists.
 In the very north of the island, there are several magnificent beaches for those who love the sunset.

 And also the entire northern peak of the island is the green zone of the jungle where Waimea Falls are located.
 Further, around the island, the road is interrupted.
 You can return to Honolulu through the center of the island and the town of Wahiawa where mostly local Hawaiians live.

 In general, Hawaiians are not so easy to meet on the island of Oahu.
 They are somehow lost in the background of Asians and various mixtures of nationalities.
 True Hawaiians are said to live on the small island of Niihau.
-It is a closed Hawaiian island which can only be reached by invitation from the locals.
+It is a closed Hawaiian island that can only be reached by invitation from the locals.
 There is a way of life as it has been in the past for many centuries: people fish, live in wooden houses, do manual labor, make jewelry, etc.

 This island is strictly protected from the introduction of something modern.
 There are no electricity, sewage, cars, proper roads.
 Real Hawaiians are those large, tanned people with slightly slanting eyes.
 They themselves can leave the island for a while (which is rather strange because how can they come back to the world without electricity if they have already tasted the benefits of civilization?).
 However, if one of them decides to stay on other Hawaiian islands, then he has no way back home on Niihau …